-set_port_rename_callback(callback)

-Register port rename callback.
+set_port_rename_callback (callback=None, only_available=True) Register port rename callback.

 Tell the JACK server to call callback whenever a port is renamed.

 All "notification events" are received in a separated non RT thread, the code in the supplied function does not need to be suitable for real-time execution.